In today’s QuiBids review, I’ll be covering exactly how this penny auction site works.

 Pros

-Here are the site’s upsides…
+Here are the site’s upsides:

 Cons

-Here are some cons of the site…
+Here are some cons of the site.

-You have to pay to bid
+You Have to Pay to Bid

-One of the biggest downsides to penny auction sites like QB and DealDash is simply the fact that you have to pay to bid.
+One of the biggest downsides to penny auction sites like QB and DealDash is the fact that you have to pay to bid.

-Now, if you want to look around the site before you have to pay anything, you can exit out the page that asks for the credit card payment and then go to the QuiBids homepage again, click on the “Browse” tab, and then the “Live Auctions” link.
+If you want to explore the site before making any payment, you can exit out of the page that asks for credit card information.
+Then, go to the QuiBids homepage, click on the “Browse” tab, and then select the “Live Auctions” link.

-Poor ratings on BBB and Trustpilot
+Poor Ratings on BBB and Trustpilot

 QuiBids has an F rating from the BBB.